NEW ENGLAND LABRADOR RETRIEVER’S

 Every Labrador Retriever puppy we place has the temperament to grow into a confident, caring, and dependable companion.
 Families across New England choose us for dogs that combine gentle personalities, strong instincts, and lifelong loyalty.

-PRICING PROTOCAL
+PRICING PROTOCOL

 At New England Labrador Retrievers, standard puppy prices start at $1,500.
 Unlike many breeders, we do not rush to “age out” puppies at 8 weeks.
 While some believe buyers only want small, cute puppies, our priority is not quick sales—it’s finding the right forever home.